MedPeds Global Community Health Track

 - We had a potential partnership in the area of Iquitos, Peru through work being done by the Peruvian American Medical Society: Selva in Action chapter

 In April 2016, our UIC team traveled to Peru to perform our initial site visit.
 We finalized our partnerships in Iquitos, Peru in April of 2017.
 Our goal is to work alongside Selva in Action to improve health services through the implementation of the COPE quality improvement program.
 Recently we performed a needs assessment by interviewing more than 100 community members in order to identify local health priorities during our March 2018 trip.
-We are currently analyzing the data to help guide us in our future efforts.
+We identified malaria, clean water sources, diarrheal illnesses, and women’s health as important topics to the communities.
+In 2019 we gathered more information through quality improvement surveys of both community members and medical expedition staff.
+Women’s health continued to be an important topic identified, and we are now in the process of invention planning in this area.

 UIC MedPeds, in collaboration with UIC Dept of Family Medicine, Dept of Medicine, Northwestern University, Peace Corps Dominican Republic, and Clinica de Familia La Romana, is involved in the Peace Care project in Guaymate, Dominican Republic.